funkhaus/factory-archive/README.md

 - - - WorkBlock.stories.js
 ```

-Please see this example for a better understanding of coding standards and how to pass in mock data.
+Please see look at the above example for a better understanding of coding standards and how to pass in mock data.

 ## How to submit a finished Component for review